 Carol Cram in Sirmione on Lake Garda in northern Italy

-The tiny town of Sirmione on Lake Garda in northern Italy is truly magical.
-Stay overnight and you’ll have the stone-arched streets and cypress-dotted parks to yourself.
+The tiny resort town of Sirmione on Lake Garda in northern Italy is truly magical.
+Stay overnight and you’ll have the picturesque, stone-arched streets and cypress-dotted parks to yourself.

 I spent 21 hours there and loved every minute of it.

-In this post, I share what I did during those 21 hours, including a boat trip, a visit to an interesting Roman archeological site, and peaceful walks around a peninsula that is mobbed during the day but extremely quiet and calm in the evenings and early mornngs.
+In this post, I share what I did during those 21 hours, including taking a boat trip, visiting a interesting Roman archeological site, and taking peaceful walks around a peninsula that is mobbed during the day but extremely quiet and calm in the evenings and early mornngs.

 Where is Sirmione?